Code-Institute-Submissions/tamirgen-DjangoHotelReservation_MayResub/README.md

 The project was deployed using the Code Institute's mock terminal from Heroku.
 The steps to deploy:
   * Fork or clone this repository.
-  * Create new app on Heroku.
+  * Create a new app on Heroku.
   * Add a key: PORT and value: 8000 to the Config Vars.
   * Set the buildback to "Python" and "NodeJS" in that order.
   * Link the Heroku app to the project repository.